gh123man/cgo-rust-perf-test/README.md

 ## Building
-`build.sh` builds for a few platforms, so you will need the corresponding rust toolchain for each of them.
-This is a one-time setup.

-Currently they are:
+`./build.sh` should work on the following platforms:
-- `aarch64-unknown-linux-gnu`
+- Linux aarch64
-- `wasm32-wasi`
+- Linux x86_64
-- `aarch64-apple-darwin`
+- MacOS aarch64

-If you installed rust via `rustup`, simply run:
+`build.sh` builds for the platform its currently running on and `wasm32-wasi`.
+Most users will not the toolchain for `wasm32-wasi` and should add it via `rustup`:
-`rustup target add aarch64-unknown-linux-gnu wasm32-wasi aarch64-apple-darwin`
+`rustup target add wasm32-wasi`

-Then run `./build.sh`

 ## Benchmarks
 These are the results of `./build.sh && ./cgotest -benchmarktable`

+### M1 Max - macos
 | Execution Environment | Scenario | Result |
 | --------------------- | -------- | ------ |
 | Go | String Copy | 3.6 GB / second |